Michael Heller (poet)

-Michael Heller (born May 11, 1937), is an American poet, essayist and critic.
+Michael D. Heller (born May 11, 1937) is an American poet, essayist and critic.
 Among his many books are Exigent Futures, In The Builded Place, Wordflow and Living Root: A Memoir.
 He wrote the libretto for the opera, Benjamin, based on the life of Walter Benjamin.
 He is recipient of awards including the NEH Poet/Scholar grant, New York Foundation for the Arts Fellowship (NYFA), National Endowment for the Humanities award, and The Fund for Poetry.

 Overview

 Heller is recognized as a leading expert on Objectivist poets, poetry, and poetics.
 The impetus for his continued interest in this particular group of poets began with Heller's discovery of the poetry of George Oppen (and with whom he began a correspondence in the 1960s).
 Today he is acknowledged by some readers and critics as a Jewish Objectivist poet in the tradition of Oppen, Charles Reznikoff, Carl Rakosi, and Louis Zukofsky.
 His critical book on the Objectivist poets, Conviction’s Net of Branches, received the Di Castagnola Prize from the Poetry Society of America.